S-HEMANTH-REDDY/VeloCityX_Proj/README.md

 - seaborn
 - scikit-learn

+Usage
+Clone this repository to your local machine:
+Open Jupyter Notebook or any Python IDE.
+Run the analysis code provided in VeloCityX_Analysis.ipynb.
+Review the visualizations and insights generated from the data analysis.

+Insights and Recommendations
+The analysis provides insights into user engagement patterns, correlations between different metrics, and user segmentation based on their behavior in the VeloCityX app.
+Key recommendations include:
+Personalizing fan challenges based on user segments.
+Implementing gamification for predictive accuracy to encourage more Live 360 usage.
+Focusing virtual merchandise promotions on users who complete more fan challenges.

 You can install the required libraries using pip:

 ```bash
 pip install pandas numpy matplotlib seaborn scikit-learn